tinymce/tinymce-docs/tinydrive/introduction.md

 ## Starter projects

-To get started quickly and understand how {{site.cloudfilemanager}} works, Tiny highly recommends trying one of the starter projects on Github to set up a {{site.cloudfilemanager}} instance by following a few simple steps.
+To get started quickly and understand how {{site.cloudfilemanager}} works, {{site.companyname}} highly recommends trying one of the starter projects on Github to set up a {{site.cloudfilemanager}} instance by following a few simple steps.

 The starter projects have their procedures to get {{site.cloudfilemanager}} up and running.
 Choose a [starter project]({{site.baseurl}}/tinydrive/getting-started/#starterprojects) of a familiar language and follow the steps to set up {{site.cloudfilemanager}}.